ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 that only know an IP address MUST accept both of the following as the URI host in requests:

-- the IP address of designating Unencrypted Resolver
+- the IP address of designating Unencrypted Resolver.
-- the TargetName in the ServiceMode SVCB record, which is the hostname for which the client looked up address (A and AAAA) records
+- the TargetName in the ServiceMode SVCB record, which is the hostname that maps to the address (A and AAAA) records used to connect to the Encrypted Resolver.

 # Security Considerations